 How does the co-op multiplayer work in Pokemon: Let's Go, Pikachu! and Pokemon: Let's Go, Eevee!?

 Because of the Nintendo Switch's innate multiplayer capabilities, Let's Go, Pikachu!/Let's Go, Eevee! will have support for two player co-operative throughout, letting you and a friend go Pokemon hunting together.
 Playing in co-op can apparently boost the chances of you encountering rare Pokemon too, as well as making battles against computer-controlled trainers much easier, so it's well worth hooking someone else in if you can.
 Competitive Pokemon battling, both locally and online, will also be an option for those who want it.
+More importantly, trading between the different Let's Go! versions is included, again, both locally and online, giving you a way to get your hands on some of the version-exclusive Pokemon as you try to complete your Pokedex.

 What is the Poke Ball Plus controller?